Fly tipping and flyposting

 Investigation and enforcement

-We have a robust response to fly tipping and are currently trialling a pilot scheme using an external agency called Waste Investigations Support and Enforcement (WISE) to undertake investigations into both domestic and business waste fly tips.
-Where sufficient evidence is found officers will trace the perpetrators and where appropriate, issue them with a fixed penalty notice.
-WISE will also be visiting businesses in the area to ensure they’re disposing and managing their waste correctly.
+We have a robust response to fly tipping and have contracted an external agency called Waste Investigations Support and Enforcement (WISE) to undertake investigations into both domestic and business waste fly tips.
+Where sufficient evidence is found, officers will trace the perpetrators and where appropriate, issue them with a fixed penalty notice.
+WISE will also be fining people for littering and visiting businesses in the area to ensure they’re managing and disposing of their waste correctly.

 Removal of fly tip

 We will only remove fly tipping from public land, roads, and lay-bys.
 If the fly tip is on private land, it is the landowner’s responsibility to remove it however WISE will investigate to try to gather evidence as to who is responsible.
 You may notice a small delay between reporting the fly tip and its removal whilst investigations are ongoing.